powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/CreateNewPowerhouseProject.md

 ---
 # Create New Powerhouse Project

+## Create New Powerhouse Document Model Library Project

-To create a new Powerhouse Document Model Library project, you can use the `npm create document-model-lib` command in your terminal.
+To create a new Powerhouse Document Model Library project, you can use the `pnpm create document-model-lib` command in your terminal.
 This command will create a new project in the current directory.

-## Create New Powerhouse Document Model Library Project

 :::info
 This command will create a new project in the current directory.